Channels-DVR-Goodies/channels-dvr-goodies.github.io/index.md

 ## [mungeM3U](https://channels-dvr-goodies.github.io/mungeM3U)

+Postprocessor for M3U files.
+Does a bunch of string matching to take a typical M3U file and deduce a bunch of metadata derived from the channel name and group name.
+A function is then called to filter down to the actual set you're after.
+There's a single function that decides which channels to include.
+For example, Canadian and UK English-language channels, except sports, religious and shopping channels.

-Postprocessor for M3U files. also includes the [mungeFCC](https://channels-dvr-goodies.github.io/mungeFCC) tool
+also includes the [mungeFCC](https://channels-dvr-goodies.github.io/mungeFCC) tool

 ## [edl2mkvchapters](https://channels-dvr-goodies.github.io/edl2mkvchapters)

-Converts EDL file (like Channels DVR emits) to a chapters file for use with mkvmerge.
+Converts an EDL file (like the ones Channels DVR emits) to a chapters file for use with mkvmerge.

 ## [avcp](https://channels-dvr-goodies.github.io/avcp)